naseemkullah/redis-tester/README.md

 # Redis-tester

-`redis-tester` creates two redis clients, a publisher and subscriber and messages continuouosly publishes to two channels on a 1s interval.
+`redis-tester` creates two redis clients, a publisher that continuouosly publishes to two channels on a 1s interval and a subscriber which subscribes to both those channels.

 ## Testing redis-sentinel